JavaScript Bitwise Operators

 JavaScript Bitwise Operators Example

 Let us see one example for a better understanding.
-For this JavaScript example, We are using two variables a and b, and their values are 9 and 65.
+For this JavaScript bitwise operators example, we use two variables, a and b; their values are 9 and 65.
 We are going to use these two variables to show you various Bitwise operations

 <!DOCTYPE html>